-From a given article, link to articles cited by that article, in its reference list.
-(Backward in time of publication.)
+From a given article, link to articles cited by that given article, that is, those that are in its reference list.
+(Backward from time of publication of the given article.)

-From a given article, link to articles that include the given article in their reference lists.
-(Forward in time of publication.)
+citing the given article, that is, those for which the given article is cited their reference lists.
+(Forward from time of publication of the given articles.)

 Science citation index concept by Eugene Garfield.
-Garfield's original 1955 publication in Science is republished here.
+Garfield's original proposal, published in Science in 1955, is republished here.

 Core Collection search includes highest level of metadata detail, and useful for most purposes.

 Searchable by author, title, journal, organizational affiliation, funding agency, etc.

 Sort results by Most Cited, or by Most Recent, etc.

 Categorization is at journal level, not article by article.

 A journal can be in more than one subject category.